Body Believed to Be 'Love Has Won' Leader Amy Carlson Found Mummified

-The figurehead of a controversial religious group was found dead and mummified inside of a Colorado home this week and seven members have been charged with abuse of a corpse, according to reports.
+The figurehead of a controversial religious group known as "Love Has Won" was found dead and mummified inside of a Colorado home this week and seven members have been charged with abuse of a corpse, officials said.

 Amy Carlson, 45, who was referred to as "Mother God," was discovered dead in the town of Moffat, around 180 miles southwest of Denver last Wednesday, after investigators obtained a search warrant, CBS Denver reported.
 She is believed to have been dead for nearly four weeks before she was found, the coroner's office said.